renato76/sei-project-1/README.md

 ## **Challenges**
 The main challenges were firstly getting player choices to stack properly on top of each other.

-The other challenges were the win logic calculation and approach, and then also the function for starting a new game, whilst also keeping scores.
+Other challenges were the win logic calculation and approach, and then also the function for starting a new game, whilst also keeping scores.

 This final function needed to effectively reset the game by making all cells available again but keep scores intact, which was quite a challenge.
 <br/>